 - Bachelor’s Degree: 4 credits required

-The number of required Christian Service credits may be adjusted for transfer students according to the number of transfer academic credits applied toward their degree or certificate:
+The number of required Service Credits may be adjusted for transfer students according to the number of transfer academic credits applied toward their degree or certificate:

 Transfer Credits Applied